 - Breakwaters to intercept wave energy, providing protection for harbor and shoreline;

 - Groins which trap and retain sand, thus maintaining shore alignment and stability;

 - Revetments to absorb the energy of breaking waves; and

 - Seawalls to prevent bank erosion and heavy wave damage.

 - Planting vegetation, such as beach grass, to trap and retain sand and

 - Nourishing beaches with sand to restore them and stop the water’s inland advance.

-To date, the Corps has constructed 40 shore protection projects along New England’s 355 miles of public beaches.
+To date, USACE has constructed 40 shore protection projects along New England’s 355 miles of public beaches.
 Inland, Army Engineers have constructed projects to protect public property along New England’s rivers.

-The following pages describe the Corps' shore and bank protection projects in each New England state:
+The following pages describe USACE's shore and bank protection projects in each New England state: